GaloisInc/saw-script/doc/tutorial/tutorial.md

 ```

 In this script, the `print` commands simply display text for the user.
-The `crucible_llvm_extract` command instructs the SAWScript interpreter
+The `llvm_extract` command instructs the SAWScript interpreter
 to perform symbolic simulation of the given C function (e.g., `ffs_ref`)
 from a given bitcode file (e.g., `ffs.bc`), and return a term
 representing the semantics of the function.